Neverne Bebe

 Neverne Bebe (Неверне Бебе) are a Serbian rock band, originally formed in Valjevo in 1993 and currently based in Belgrade.
-The band was formed in 1993 by keyboardist Milan Đurđević.
-On their first releases the band's sound was progressive rock-oriented.
-In the mid-2000s the band turned towards softer, pop rock sound, becoming one of the most popular acts of the Serbian rock scene during the 2000s and 2010s.
+Initinally the band performed jazz-influenced arena rock, then turned towards more artistic rock, and in the mid-2000s turned towards more commercial pop rock sound, becoming one of the most popular acts of the Serbian rock scene during the 2000s and 2010s.

 History

 1990s

 The band was formed in 1993 by a former Nova Zemlja, Smak and Frenki keyboardist Milan Đurđević.
 The first lineup featured Vladan Đurđević (bass guitar), Bane Jelić (a former Viktorija backing band member, guitar), Čeda Macura (drums) and Puniša Zeljković, also known as Billy King (vocals).
 The band had its first performance on April 4, 1993 in Belgrade.
 The band's debut, progressive rock-oriented album Neverne Bebe I was released in 1994.
 It featured the hits "Veliki je Bog" ("Lord is Great") and "1000 godina" ("1000 Years").
 Neverne Bebe I also featured a cover of the song "Daire" ("Tambourine"), originally released by Milan Đurđević's former band Smak.
 The Neverne Bebe version featured a guest appearance by Smak guitarist Radomir Mihajlović Točak.

 After the release of the first album, Macura and Jelić left the band.
 The guitarist Saša Ranđelović (a former Čutura i Oblaci member), drummer Dušan Šubarević and female vocalist Gorica Ponjavić became the band's new members.
 This lineup held its first concert in Podgorica on May 25, 1994.
 At the end of 1996, Billy King left the band, and was replaced by Aleksandar Tasić, and in August 1997 Šubarević left the band and was replaced by Goran Marinković.
 In 1997, the band released their second studio album, Neverne Bebe II, featuring hits "Godine srama" ("Years of Shame"), "Divlje svinje" ("Wild Boars"), "Stranac" ("Fereigner") and the band's cult ballad "Dvoje" ("Couple").